Integrated IR Residency

 - Complete an ACGME-accredited integrated interventional radiology residency program

 The program must be ACGME accredited.
 A minimum of four months of radiology training program must be spent in nuclear medicine.
 Candidate must also competently perform interpretation/multireading of the minimum number of mammograms within the specified time period as designated by the U.S. Food and Drug Administration’s (FDA) Mammography Quality Standards Act (MQSA).
 No more than 16 months may be spent in any one subspecialty or in research.

 - Pass the ABR Qualifying (Core) Exam

-Click here for more information on the Core Exam.
+Click here for more information on the Qualifying (Core) Exam.

 - Pass the ABR Certifying Exam